EdmirKasapi935/Driving-Test-Application/README.md

 # Driving-Test-Application
-This project aims to buil an application similat to the ones used in driving schools to prepare canidates for the rel driving test.
+This project aims to buil a web application similar to the ones used in driving schools to prepare canidates for the rel driving test.